crowdAI/league-of-nations-archives-digitization-challenge-starter-kit/README.md

 Then you can submit on crowdAI, by going to the challenge page and clicking on `Create Submission`:
 ![create_submission](https://i.imgur.com/dqWSOcn.png)

-and then upload the file by clicking on "Browse file at the bottom of the screen ":
+and then upload the file by clicking on `Browse file` at the bottom of the screen:

 ![browse_file](https://i.imgur.com/QXQcLeS.png)

 and then finally, your submission should either be accepted, or the error shown :

 ![feedback](https://imgur.com/undefined)